TheBerg974/Pong-Game/README.md

 # Pong-Game
-A basic Pong Game in JavaScript using HTML Canvas
+A basic Pong Game in JavaScript using HTML Canvas.